marcosalmeida-dev/sticky-node-react/README.md

 - **Material-UI:** Styled components using Material-UI.

 ## Running the Application
+0. Pre-req: You need to create .env file in project root or in backend if you will run locally.
+In the project there is .env-example to help with.

 1. Build and start the Docker containers:
    ```bash
    docker-compose up --build